 Website Builder Cost: Summary

-The average cost of website builder: $6 – $50 monthly
+The average cost of a website builder: is $6 – $50 monthly

 Best website builders: